Bethany Koby

 Bethany Koby is an American designer and inventor.
-She is the co-founder and chief executive officer of Tech Will Save Us.
+She was the co-founder and chief executive officer of the insolvent business Tech Will Save Us.

 Education and early career

 Koby is from Los Angeles.
 Her mother taught in a Montessori school and her father was a photographer.
 She attributes this to her love of making.
 She studied graphic design at the Rhode Island School of Design in 2000.
 She earned a Master of Science in responsibility and business from Bath Spa University, which she studied in an effort to inform her art work.
 She was a scholar at the Fabrica research centre.
 Koby joined the consultancy Wolff Olins, where she worked as design director and social impact specialist for 9 years.
 She became interested in more interactive and effective ways to teach young people technology.